Djerba, Tunisia

 The Diaspora of the Cohen Jewish Caste

-Its oral history confirms that Jews have inhabited the island for over 2500 continuous years.
-A legendary explanation associates it with the escape of the High Priests, when the Temple of Solomon of Solomon was destroyed.
-Jerusalem, ordered by Nebuchadnezzar II, king of the Babylonians.
+A legendary explanation associates it with the escape of the High Priests, upon the destruction of Solomon's Temple of Jerusalem, ordered by Nebuchadnezzar II, king of the Babylonians.

 He adds that these Cohen carried with them to Djerba some stones and a door from the Temple of Solomon.
 Their descendants preserved them over the centuries and incorporated them into the El Ghriba synagogue.